tensorlayer/HyperPose/README.md

 HyperPose is a library for building human pose estimation systems that can efficiently operate in the wild.

+> **Note**: We are in the process of migrating our APIs from 1.0 to 2.0.
+The migration is expected to finish by July 2020.

 ## Features

 HyperPose has two key features, which are not available in existing libraries: